Center for Inclusive Transition, Education, & Employment (CITEE)

 • Then complete activities related to the NARR 3.0 Standards training

-• Once you receive the notification email you will be asked to complete a funding agreement and W-9.
+• Once you receive the notification email you will be asked to complete a funding agreement and provide your W-9.

-• After completing the online NARR 3.0 Standards training, complete the post-assessment training survey including providing feedback before June 15, 2023.
+• After completing the online NARR 3.0 Standards training, complete the post-assessment training survey including providing your feedback.

 • Step-by-step guide to completing the application through SMApply